-A clear liquid diet is easy for the body to digest but has little nutritional value.
-Doctors may prescribe it before certain surgeries and medical procedures or as a temporary remedy for gastrointestinal distress.
+A clear liquid diet is easy for the body to digest but has little nutritional value, so it is not safe for weight loss.
+However, doctors may prescribe it before certain surgeries and medical procedures or as a temporary remedy for gastrointestinal distress.

 A clear liquid diet involves consuming no solid food, but it does not mean that a person must only drink water.

 Suitable liquids include tea and coffee without cream, popsicles, and cranberry juice.
 Unsuitable liquids include apple sauce or liquids that contain pulp or dairy products.

 This article looks at when a person may need a clear liquid diet, as well as the risks and benefits.

 The body can digest clear liquids easily.
 Clear liquids leave nothing behind in the digestive tract, making it easier for doctors to perform a range of procedures.

 Clear liquids provide calories, electrolytes, and water, which means they can help nourish the body and prevent dehydration.
 Clear liquid diets are safe for short-term use under the guidance of a doctor.

 A clear liquid diet may vary, depending on why a doctor has recommended it.
 A person should have a clear list of what they can and cannot consume.

 - clear juices without pulp